sportsclimbs/sportclimbs-2/content/peak/buxton/staden-quarry/staden-box-joint-effort-wall.md

 A poor vegetated groove and crackline to the right leads into a scoop.
 Finish on good rock via some obvious calcite holds.

 **14. Clowning E2 5b *★***
-The vague arete of the *Investal* depression and left of the prominent thin crackline of *Cathy's Clown* gives steep climbing requiring careful selection of protection.
+The vague arête of the *Investal* depression and left of the prominent thin crackline of *Cathy's Clown* gives steep climbing requiring careful selection of protection.

 **15. Cathy's Clown E2 5c *★★***
 Superb.
 Climb the centre of the yellow wall via small calcite flutings and thin cracks to reach a bulge wherein the crux lies to reach an open groove above.